 Home preparedness

-In the event of a crisis, help will first go to those who need it most.
-You should plan to be able to manage without the help of society for a week or longer.
+In the event of a crisis, help will go to those who need it the most.
+You should plan to be able to manage without the help from society for at least a week.
 It can take some time for everyday life to return to normal.
 Being able to manage without the help of society for a while is called having home preparedness.

 Updated